Infrastructure-AsCode/azure-private-links-labs/docs/labs/lab-01/index.md

 While you are the testVM, download and install latest version of `az cli` from [this link](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest&WT.mc_id=AZ-MVP-5003837)

-Open PowerShell and login to your azure account by running:
+When installed, open PowerShell and login to your azure account by running:

 ```powershell
 az login